pedrocaixeta/infDB_fork_31mar/Readme.md

 ## How it works?
 The infDB architecture is composed of three coordinated layers as shown in the figure below:
-1. **3D City Database** – foundational geospatial and semantic building data (center)
+1. **PostgreSQL** – foundational geospatial and semantic building data (center)
 2. **Services** – preconfigured platform services (top)
 3. **Tools** – external connected software and scripts. (right)

-The 3D City Database is the basis and extended by services and tools.
+The PostgreSQL database is the basis and extended by services and tools.
 More information of each layer is described below.
-The 3D City Database and all services are dockerized for a modular and flexible application.
+The PostgreSQL and all services are dockerized for a modular and flexible application.
 ![alt text](docs/img/infdb-overview.png)

-### 3D City Database
+### PostgreSQL
-The 3D City Database is developed by the Chair of Geoinformatics at Technical University of Munich (TUM) and the basis for infDB.
-It is a solution for managing, analyzing, and utilizing virtual 3D city models on top of a spatial database system.
-More information on [http://www.3dcitydb.org/](http://www.3dcitydb.org/)
+The foundation is a PostgreSQL database enhanced with TimescaleDB, PostGIS, PGRouting, and the 3D City Database:

+- [TimescaleDB](https://www.timescale.com/): Scalable time-series storage (weather, load, generation) with hypertables, compression, optional continuous aggregates.

+- [PostGIS](https://postgis.net/): Spatial/geographic objects (buildings, parcels, networks) with geometry queries, projections, and spatial indexing.
+- [PGRouting](https://pgrouting.org/): Network routing algorithms (shortest path, reachability) on road and infrastructure graphs for mobility and grid analysis.

+- [3D City Database](http://www.3dcitydb.org/): Virtual 3D city model storage (buildings, terrain, infrastructure) with CityGML support, spatial indexing, and semantic queries for detailed urban analysis.

 ### Services
 Integrated, preconfigured services extending the 3D City Database:

-- [TimescaleDB](https://www.timescale.com/): Scalable time-series storage (weather, load, generation) with hypertables, compression, optional continuous aggregates.
 - [pgAdmin](https://www.pgadmin.org/): Web UI for inspecting schemas, running SQL, managing roles; auto-configured credentials.
 - [FastAPI](https://fastapi.tiangolo.com/): REST endpoints (/city, /weather) with OpenAPI docs and validated access to 3D, geospatial, and time-series data.
 - [Jupyter](https://jupyter.org/): Notebook environment (dependencies and env vars preloaded) for exploratory queries, ETL prototypes, reproducible analysis.